Online Physical Therapy Programs: How to Choose the Right One

 Licensing or registration is required by 48 out of 50 states post-degree to work a physical therapy assistant.
 Each state mandates specific educational and exam criteria.
 Additional requirements may include certification in CPR and first aid.
 A minimum number of hours of supervised hands-on clinical experience will be required.
 Check with your state licensing board to see what is required to work as a licensed or registered PT in your region.

-offer physical therapy assistant associate degree programs that require classroom attendance for clinical care and lab courses.
+Many community colleges offer physical therapy assistant associate degree programs that require classroom attendance for clinical care and lab courses.
 These same programs then allow theory courses in areas such as anatomy or English to be completed online.

 There currently are no 100 percent online PTA degrees as this degree requires clinical supervision as well as lab courses that cannot be completed online.
 Check with your local community or state college for hybrid—part online and part on campus—physical therapy assistant degrees.

 Best Physical Therapy Schools for an Online MPT

 According to the American Physical Therapy Association, the median wage for a physical therapist is about $80,000 with variances based on place of employment and years of practice.

 To earn that wage as well as the right to call yourself a physical therapist in most states, you'll need to complete at least an online master's in physical therapy and have a record of clinical work as a PT assistant in a licensed medical facility.

 After completing an accredited physical therapist program, you'll still need to pass a national licensure exam.

 The doctor of physical therapy (DPT) degree is increasingly looked upon as the professional standard, especially for PTs who work inside clinical hospitals or want to research and teach in training programs.